lmc-eu/jobs-ui/src/styleguide.md

 ## v2.3.0

-- Removed pseudoclass *:invalid* on inputs
+- Remove pseudoclass *:invalid* on inputs
 - Fix *word wrapping* in paragraphs and links
 - Add basic styles for *select*
 - Add *nowrap* class for text modifier